oceanprotocol/docs/data-farming/predictoordf.md

 ### OCEAN Rewards

-OCEAN payouts are 37,000 OCEAN/week, ongoing.
+OCEAN payouts are 37,500 OCEAN/week, ongoing.
 - A special “DF buyer” bot purchases Predictoor feeds.
-It starts operating on Nov 9.
+It started operating on Nov 9, 2023.
 Every day, it spends 1/7 of the weekly Predictoor OCEAN budget for another 24h subscription.
 It spends an equal amount per feed.
 (Currently there are  feeds: 10 x 5min, 10 x 1h.)
 - The OCEAN comes from the Ocean DF budget, as part of the 75,000 OCEAN/week for Active DF.
-The Volume DF budget has been adjusted to 37,000 OCEAN/week, and Challenge DF to 1,000 OCEAN/week.
-Here are details.

 ### ROSE Rewards